AnandSingh/trmnl-plugin-dexcom-g7/README.md

-# Dexcom G7 Plugin for TRMNL 🩸
+#  TRMNL Plugin - Dexcom G7 Continuous Glucose Monitoring (CGM) 🩸

 This plugin displays real-time or mock Dexcom G7 glucose data in your [TRMNL](https://usetrmnl.com) dashboard using their **Custom Plugin API** and webhook strategy.